Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Abstract

 \section{Abstract}

-We introduce a new semantic communication mechanism, whose key idea is to preserve the semantic information instead of strictly securing the bit-level precision.
-Starting by analyzing the defects of existing joint source channel coding (JSCC) methods, we show that the commonly used bit-level metrics are vulnerable of catching important semantic meaning and structures.
-To address this problem, we take advantage of learning from semantic similarity, instead of relying on conventional paired bit-level supervisions like cross entropy and bit error rate.
-However, to develop such a semantic communication system is indeed a nontrivial task, considering the non-differentiability of most semantic metrics as well as the instability from noisy channels.
-To further resolve these issues, we put forward a reinforcement learning (RL)-based solution which allows us to simultaneously optimize any user-defined semantic measurement by using the policy gradient technique, and to interact with the surrounding noisy environment in a natural way.
-We have testified the proposed method in the challenging European-parliament dataset.
-Experiments on both AWGN and phase-invariant fading channel have confirmed the superiority of our method in revealing the semantic meanings, and better handling the channel noise especially in low-SNR situations.
-Apart from the experimental results, we further provide an in-depth look at how the semantics model behaves, along with its superb generalization ability in real-life examples.
-As a brand new method in learning-based JSCC tasks, we also exemplify an RL-based image transmission paradigm, both to prove the generalization ability, and to leave this new topic for future discussion.
+We introduce a new semantic communication mechanism - SemanticRL, whose key idea is to preserve the semantic information instead of strictly securing the bit-level precision.
+Unlike previous methods that mainly concentrate on the network or structure design, we revisit the learning process and point out the semantic blindness of commonly used objective functions.
+To address this semantic gap, we introduce a schematic shift that learns from semantic similarity, instead of relying on conventional paired bit-level supervisions like cross entropy and bit error rate.
+However, developing such a semantic communication system is indeed a nontrivial task considering the non-differentiability of most semantic metrics as well as the instability from noisy channels.
+To further resolve these issues, we put forward a self-critic reinforcement learning (RL) solution which allows an efficient and stable learning on any user-defined semantic measurement, and take a step further to simultaneously tackle the non-differentiable semantic channel optimization problem via self-critic stochastic iterative updating (SCSIU) training on the decoupled semantic transceiver.
+We have firstly tested the proposed method in the challenging European-parliament dataset, which confirms the superiority of our method in revealing the semantic meanings, and better handling the semantic noise.
+Apart from the experimental results, we further provide an in-depth look at how the semantic model behaves, along with its superb generalization ability in real-life examples.
+An RL-based image transmission extension is also exemplified, so as to prove the generalization ability and motivate future discussion.